globalcitizen/2019-wuhan-coronavirus-data/README.md

 This public repository archives data over time from various public sources on the web.

-Data is presented as timestamped CSV files, using the Beijing (CST) timezone.
+Data is presented as timestamped CSV files, for maximum compatibility.

 It is hoped that this data will be useful to those producing visualizations or analyses.